cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 in a single block before applying the compression function or permutation becomes necessary.
 (See also {{?RFC2104}} for the corresponding block size concepts).
 For instance, for SHA-512 the input block size s\_in\_bytes is 128 as the compression function can process up to 128 bytes, while for SHAKE-256 the input block size amounts to 136 bytes before the permutation of the sponge state needs to be applied.

-## Group environment G

-The group environment G specifies an elliptic curve group (also denoted G for convenience)  and associated constants and functions as detailed below.
-In this document we use additive notation for the group operation.

-- G.calculate\_generator(H,PRS,CI,sid) denotes a function that outputs a representation of a generator (referred to as "generator" from now on) of the group which is derived from input octet strings PRS, CI, and sid and with the help of a hash function H.

-- G.sample\_scalar() is a function returning a representation of an integer (referred to as "scalar" from now on) appropriate as a private Diffie-Hellman key for the group.

-- G.scalar\_mult(y,g) is a function operating on a scalar y and a group element g.
-It returns an octet string representation of the group element Y = y\*g.

-- G.I denotes a unique octet string representation of the neutral element of the group.
-G.I is used for detecting and signaling certain error conditions.

-- G.scalar\_mult\_vfy(y,g) is a function operating on a scalar y and a group element g.
-It returns an octet string representation of the group element y\*g.
-Additionally, scalar\_mult\_vfy specifies validity conditions for y,g and y\*g and outputs G.I in case they are not met.

-- G.DSI denotes a domain-separation identifier octet string which SHALL be uniquely identifying the group environment G.

 ## Notation for string operations {#notation-section}